 It is called the three day method for a reason – the first day or two can seem like they will NEVER get it.

 We personally don’t monitor screen time at all for the days of potty training.
 We don’t monitor sugar, and so on.
-It is a hard day on everyone, and it is sort of survival.
+It is a hard day for everyone, and you are in survival mode.
 It just isn’t the weekend to work on those things.
 You have to keep your eye on the prize.

 Remember that some accidents will likely happen the first week or so.
 But if they are happening a ton, be sure you are doing a less harsh version of the 3 days for a bit longer.
 With Walker we did very little outside of the house for about a week to really give him time to have instant access to the potty with tons of reminders for a week.